brainupdaters/drlm-docs/docs/source/ClientConfig.rst

 Copy rsa key from DRLM Server to the new client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. warning:: You have to execute this code from DRLM Server.
-The password by which you will be asked for is "S3cret"
+The password which you will be asked for is "S3cret" and "client_name" must be changed to the client hostname.

 ::

    $ ssh-keygen -t rsa
-   $ ssh-copy-id drlm@”clientname”
+   $ ssh-copy-id drlm@”client_name”

 Disable password login
 ~~~~~~~~~~~~~~~~~~~~~~